reactioncommerce/example-storefront/README.md

 make start
 ```

-1. Once you start the `make` process, you can The Platform will start running the following apps at these URLs:
+1. Once the `make` process finishes, the Reaction Platform services will be accessible at the following URLs:

 | Application  | URL                     |
 | ------------ | ----------------------- |